RichieJHo/ifarith-compiler/discussion.md

 any pattern in this code that resonates with you from earlier in the semester.

+Answer:
+In our compiler some of the most recognizable idioms are match, cond, and let.
+These three have been very prominent throughout the entire semester.
+In our compiler match is used frequently such as in the function (virtual-instr? instr) where it is used to recognize different types of virtual machine instructions.
+Cond is also utilized in our compiler numerous times to check for specific conditions before executing the appropriate operations, we can see this in the function (print-x86 x86) where it checks whether op is a string or symbol and handles the case where it's neither.
+Lastly, the idiom let, is an important one as it allows for creating local bindings without explicitly defining them.
+This is useful in various scenarios such as in (value? v) where let is used to create a local binding for the result of applying a function f to two normalized terms t0 and t1.
+I believe these idioms are among the most important when it comes to efficient coding.

 [ Question 5 ]

 In this question, you will play the role of bug finder.
 I would like